Holistic Robust Data-Driven Decisions: Introduction

 \subsubsection{Noise}

-In practice there is often a distributional shift between the distribution generating the training data and the data observed out-of-sample due for instance to non-stationarity or bias.
-That is, the observed data sample $\{\xi_1, \dots, \xi_T\}$ may often not be a realization of $\txi$ following the out-of-sample distribution $\Pb$, but rather a realization of a noisy random variable $\txi + \Tilde{n}\in\Sigma$.
+In practice the observed data sample $\{\xi_1, \dots, \xi_T\}$ may often not be a realization of $\txi$ following the out-of-sample distribution $\Pb$, but rather a realization of a noisy random variable $\txi + \Tilde{n}\in\Sigma$.
 As the distribution of the noise $\Tilde{n}$ is not known, collecting more training data does not eliminate this potential source of overfitting.

 Clearly, when no assumptions are made regarding the size of the noise $\Tilde{n}$ then it may completely swamp the signal $\txi$ and nothing interesting can be said further.
 Assume however that the noise realizes in a known bounded set $0\in\cN$.
 An example of such set is the epsilon norm ball $\cB(0,\epsilon) = \{\noise \; : \; \|\noise\| \leq \epsilon \}$, which models norm bounded noise up to size $\epsilon\geq 0$.
 The cost predictors and their associate decisions may be guarded against such adversarial noise by considering an inflated loss function \( \loss^{\cN}:\cX\times\Sigma\to \Re, ~(x,\xi) \mapsto \max\set{\loss(x,\xi-\noise)}{\noise \in \cN, \, \xi-\noise\in \Sigma} \) rather than the loss function $\ell$ directly.
 Recent works by \citet{madry2017towards} indeed consider robust predictors of the form